 - Mathematics.
 Completion of the course Mathematics 124 or 131, or a Mathematics course for which Mathematics 124 or 131 is a prerequisite.

 - General distribution.
-At least 12 semester credits of study in the divisions of humanities, sciences, and social studies as defined at Grinnell College, with no more than eight divisional credits counted to come from any one academic department, and completion of at least one science course with a laboratory experience.
-A letter grade will be required in courses used to satisfy distribution requirements for election to Phi Beta Kappa, except for courses only offered S/D/F. Courses accepted as transfer credits by the Office of the Registrar may be used to satisfy distribution requirements, even though no letter grade appears on the student's transcript.
+At least 12-semester credits of study in the divisions of humanities, sciences, and social studies as defined at Grinnell College, with no more than eight divisional credits counted to come from any one academic department, and completion of at least one science course with a laboratory experience.
+A letter grade will be required in courses used to satisfy distribution requirements for election to Phi Beta Kappa, except for courses only offered S/D/F and courses taken during the spring semester of 2020 with a S/D/F designation.
+Courses accepted as transfer credits by the Office of the Registrar may be used to satisfy distribution requirements, even though no letter grade appears on the student’s transcript.
 In any case, only courses designated to one of the three academic divisions by the Office of the Registrar will count toward the distribution requirements.
 For courses cross-listed in two or more divisions (such as Mathematics 115/Social Studies 115), the student should ensure that the course is designated to the desired division on his or her transcript.
-Academic skills courses (including writing lab, reading lab, math lab, Library 100) do not count toward satisfying divisional requirements.
+Academic skills courses (including writing lab, math lab, Library 100) do not count toward satisfying divisional requirements.